danielgak/collatz-conjecture/README.md

 ## Collatz conjecture

 Let's see where I can get trying to brute force the search of a counterexample of the conjecture.
-There exist alogorithms capable of hitting really big numbers like [2^100000-1](https://ieeexplore.ieee.org/document/8560077), but copying it's not my goal.
+There exist algorithms capable of hitting big numbers like [2^100000-1](https://ieeexplore.ieee.org/document/8560077), but copying it's not my goal.

-My goal it's to go through the rationale, and iteratively play and improve with rust, to gain performance while having fun.
+My goal it's to go through the rationale, and iteratively play and improve with rust while enjoying the process.

 ## V0 - base